 Parathyroidectomy, Minimally Invasive Parathyroidectomy

-Hypercalcaemia is the medical word for a high level of calcium in the blood.
+Parathyroid surgery is indicated in hypercalcaemia- the medical word for a high level of calcium in the blood.
 This condition can occur in a number of different ways.
 The most common cause is primary hyperparathyroidism.
 (Over-active parathyroid glands, parathyroid disease)

 Parathyroid Glands are usually four in number, they are quite small, only 4-9mm in size and they weigh only 40-70gm each.
 Typically they are closely associated with the thyroid gland and they are in predictable positions.
 The superior or upper glands are at the back of the thyroid at the level of the voice box (larynx).
 The inferior or lower glands are at the level of the bottom of the thyroid gland near the windpipe (trachea).
 Occasionally there are variations in the anatomy of these glands and they can occur in other positions in the neck and very rarely in the chest.